sdockray/website-spd/studies/melting-points.md

 ## Context

 > I was invited to contribute to an edited exhibition catalog for the MUMA exhibition *Technologism*.
-I knew that I wanted to offer a counter-narrative to the idea of media art as a formal exercise in exploring the expressive limits of this or that technological artefact; and I was especially interested in building off of writing practices in general and Rabih Mroué's work in particular as the point of departure for writing.
+I knew that I wanted to offer a counter-narrative to the idea of media art as a formal exercise in exploring the expressive limits of this or that technological artefact; and I was especially interested in building off of writing practices in general and Rabih Mroué's work in particular as the point of departure for this text.

 ## Melting Points